 Choose the right education

 As an expat parent, you’ll soon discover a whole host of academic options for your kids.
 There are advantages to whatever option you choose, whether local primaries or international high schools.
 However, if language retention is a pressing concern, why not consider a school that teaches in their mother tongue?
 Wherever you are in the world, you’ll be surprised at the quality and availability of international schools teaching in foreign languages.

 Even if you do choose the local state school, there are still plenty of extra-curricular learning options in your native language.
 Whether you choose to enroll them in an after-school program or even an expat sports club, there are a number of ways to get them practicing outside the family home.
 Connecting with other expat families in your new home can also help you and your children build up social networks, allowing them to practice their skills in a social setting.

 Take advantage of different media

 The thought of sitting your kids down in front of a TV or computer might not sound appealing.
 However, all this modern technology can be a great learning tool when it comes to languages.
 From British children’s TV shows to French cartoons, these resources can provide age-appropriate language and interactions for all ages.
-And there’s a whole host of options to choose from, too, so search around for the best ones for your kids.
+And there’s a whole host of streaming services to choose from, too, so search around for the best ones for your kids.

 If you don’t like the sound of all those screens, why not choose books or songs instead?
 Songs can be a great way for kids to pick up colloquialisms without even realizing they’re learning.
 Books can also be an excellent resource, from simple picture books to Harry Potter and the classics.
 Most online stockists deliver internationally, but don’t be afraid to suggest a book swap with other local expat families if getting hold of books in your new home is difficult.